OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:25

-But when they stretched him out with straps, Paul said to the centurion who was standing by, “Is it lawful for you to flog a man who is a Roman and uncondemned?”
+But when they stretched him out with straps, Paul said to the centurion who was standing by, “Is it lawful for you to flog a Roman citizen who has not been condemned?”

 ## Acts 22:26

-When the centurion heard this, he went to the commander and told him, saying, “What are you about to do?
-For this man is a Roman.”
+When the centurion heard this, he approached the commander and reported, “What are you about to do?
+This man is a Roman citizen.”

 ## Acts 22:27

-The commander came and said to Paul, “Tell me, are you a Roman?”
+The commander came and asked Paul, “Tell me, are you a Roman citizen?”
 And he said, “Yes.”

 ## Acts 22:28